jssteinberg/config/README.md

 - `*`/`#` (x) for searching selected text, via visualstar.vim.
 - `:G[ ...]` for git via fugitive.vim (still the best git integration for vim).
 - `gx` to open URI or search visual selection in browser, via open-browser.vim.
-- `:Bdelete` and `:Bwipeout` for preserving window layout through famiu/bufdelete.nvim.
-And it deletes the buffer if it's open in other windows, and cycle all of them to the next buffer.
 - `f`, `F`, `t`, `T` to repeat `f`, `F`, `t`, `T`, via [clever-f.vim](https://github.com/rhysd/clever-f.vim).
 - `<leader><enter>`, `<leader>1`, `<leader>2`, `<leader>3` to open consistent terminals via [harpoon](https://github.com/ThePrimeagen/harpoon).